MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/low-latency-audio.md

 Both alternatives (exclusive mode and ASIO) have their own limitations.
 They provide low latency, but they have their own limitations (some of which were described above).
 As a result, the audio engine has been modified, in order to lower the latency, while retaining the flexibility.

-## Audio Stack Improvements in Windows 10
+## Audio stack improvements

-Windows 10 has been enhanced in three areas to reduce latency:
+Windows 10 and later have been enhanced in three areas to reduce latency:

 1. All applications that use audio will see a 4.5-16 ms reduction in round-trip latency (as was explained in the section above) without any code changes or driver updates, compared to Windows 8.1.
    1. Applications that use floating point data will have 16-ms lower latency.